edgio-docs/edgio-docs/src/guides/v7/performance/troubleshooting.md

 **Bypass DNS Resolution**

+Connect directly to a specific IP address.
+Use this command to:
-Connect directly to the address listed after.
-This is good for sending a request straight to origin and bypassing {{ PRODUCT }}, or testing a connection to {{ PRODUCT }} before DNS cutover.
-Setting up a localhost DNS configuration is usually better for this if possible.
+-   Send a request directly to the origin and bypass {{ PRODUCT }}
+-   Test the connection to {{ PRODUCT }} before DNS cutover.
+The recommended method for testing this connection is to define a localhost DNS configuration.

 ```bash
 curl -o/dev/null -vv